jeshecdom/hott-knaster-tarski-experiment-dissertation/README.md

 # hott-knaster-tarski-experiment-dissertation
 Companion Coq script for the masters report titled "Inductive and Coinductive Types in Homotopy Type Theory.
 An Experiment on the Knaster-Tarski Construction".
+The report can be accessed [here](http://132.248.9.195/ptd2017/enero/514008976/514008976_A1.pdf).

 To run the script you need the HoTT library and a specially compiled version of Coq for the library.
 The script runs with the HoTT library of June 2016, but it will probably run with newer versions of the library.